With gold scarce, India's festival season loses its shine

 Imports of silver - which costs just 500 rupees per 10 grams - are likely to hit a record this year after reaching 4,073 tonnes from January to August, more than double the 1,921 tonnes in the whole of 2012.

-Gitanjali Gems (GTGM.NS), one of the largest branded jewelery retailers in the world, is pushing sales by cutting prices of diamond jewelery to as low as 4,900 rupees.
+Gitanjali Gems, one of the largest branded jewellery retailers in the world, is pushing sales by cutting prices of diamond jewellery to as low as 4,900 rupees.

 Along with many other chains, it is also competing for business by offering vacations, handbags and other prizes to customers who buy gold.

-"Diamond jewelery sales may grow by 10-15 percent," said Chairman Mehul Choksi.
+"Diamond jewellery sales may grow by 10-15 percent," said Chairman Mehul Choksi.

 But without gold, this year's festival season just won't be the same for housewife Sadhna Goel.